muhammadsufyanzafar/Ludo-Game/README.md

 ## 📌 License

-This project is open-source and free to use under the [MIT License](LICENSE).
+This project is open-source.
+However, please note that the original source code was not developed by me, and the credit belongs to the unknown original developers.
+My version includes modifications and improvements.

 ---